jmjeong/alfred-extension/things/README.md

 #### 1.12 - Nov 16, 2016

-- support previous day/week/month like -3d
+- support previous day/week/month like '-3d'
-- support month for duedawte such as 1m
+- support month for duedate such as '2m'
 - '>' denotes 'today'

 #### 1.1 - Nov 16, 2016